Retro cafe officially opens in Kingsthorpe with 'Alice in Wonderland' themed afternoon teas and entertainment

 To mark the official opening of The Place To Bee, the staff prepared some scrumptious 'Alice In Wonderland' themed afternoon teas including sausage rolls, sandwiches, tarts, cupcakes, scones, quiche and various other freshly baked goods.
 They decorated the entire cafe to match the theme and even dressed for the part!

-Special guests were then treated to singing and dance performances from the pupils of Northgate School Arts College, who dazzled onlookers with their talents and got guests singing along to 'Mamma Mia' by Abba, 'Levitating' by Dua Lipa and 'Car Wash' by Christina Aguilera featuring Missy Elliott.
+Special guests were then treated to singing and dance performances from the pupils of the Born To Perform Dance School, who dazzled onlookers with their talents and got guests singing along to 'Mamma Mia' by Abba, 'Levitating' by Dua Lipa and 'Car Wash' by Christina Aguilera featuring Missy Elliott.

 Here are some pictures of 'The Place To Bee' during their 'Alice In Wonderland' themed launch: